 Federal Self-Employment Tax

-Pay Less Self-Employment Tax by Treating Your Alaska LLC as an S Corporation
+Pay Less Self-Employment Tax by Treating Your LLC as an S Corporation

 Federal Income Tax